-Reality: More predictably, Texas loves its guns and the origin of the name is a bit more literal than what I had pictured.
+Reality: More predictably, Texas loves its guns, and the origin of this name is a bit more literal than what I had pictured.
 According to the story, in fact, the name refers to a confrontation that took place in 1912 and almost led to violence.

 This spooky name of unknown origin could be the title of a metal record, a teenage horror movie or a scary video game.
 Let’s make that happen!

 20. Canadian, Texas

 My theory: The inhabitants of this Texas town don’t lock their front doors, reject weapons and made Alanis Morissette their honorary mayor.